 I like to maintain consistency with my opening and closing songs so my attendees know what to expect for storytime beginnings and endings.
 When I worked at Hinsdale Public Library, I often heard two of the Youth Services Librarians, Patty and Alice, using the “Bread and Butter Hello Song” to start their storytimes and I really enjoyed it because it gets the kids settled in and gets them exercising their voices, so I’ve begun using it in my storytimes, as well.

-Can’t Sit Still by Greg & Steve: I play this song over our sound system at the very beginning when I open the doors and folks are finding a seat.
+Entering the storytime room: I play a song over our sound system at the very beginning when I open the doors and folks are finding a seat.
 I have a hand puppet dancing along and waving at people while they get seated and there’s also a door greeter with a puppet who says “hi” to folks as they arrive.

 Bread & Butter Hello Song: I sing this song a cappella and invite everyone to join in.
 It’s a great way to establish participation in storytime and get everyone exercising their voices.